chcko/chcko/README.rst

 There is no full text search engine yet.
 To find a problem, there are these alternatives:

-- use the index page https://chcko.eu/en/contents
+- Use the index page https://chcko.eu/en/contents
-- clone author packages and use local text search (grep, ...)
+- Clone content packages and use local text search (grep, ...)

 Create Printout
 ---------------

-If you add ``bare`` to the query string of the contents URL, header and footer is dropped.
+If you add ``bare`` to the query string of the problem URL, header and footer is dropped.
-There is a printer symbol 🖶  at the bottom right, which does that.
+There is a printer symbol at the bottom right, which does that.
 Then you can

 - save and open the file with a MS Word or Libre Office